Frederick Benteen: Later military activities

+Benteen officially retired from the Army on July 7, 1888.

+In 1927, Edward Godfrey, who commanded Company K as part of Benteen's Battalion at the Little Big Horn, told his godfather Frank Anders:

+Benteen...was the finest type of accomplished cavalry officer that the United States army ever had.
+He specifically did not except (sic) Custer.
+He said to me "I was never a Custerite" He said that Benteen was utterly reliable, trustworthy, had a keen sense of humour, a very fine natural sense of distances, areas, number of men in formations....and that he was especially fine in strategy and tactics....He was especially good at the judging of the capability of man or beast on a campaign, and that he was especially good in the conservation of the troops under his command...and that he differed in every way (to Custer) as to administration, training, care of men and horses, tactics strategy and campaigning.

 Family

 While stationed in eastern Missouri in 1856, Benteen became acquainted with Catharine "Kate" Louisa Norman, a young woman recently arrived in St. Louis from Philadelphia.
 They were married on January 7, 1862, at St. George's Church in St. Louis.
 He and Catherine had five children, four of whom died in infancy: Caroline Elizabeth, born in July 1863 at St. Louis; died before her first birthday; Katherine Norman, born in December 1868 at Fort Harker, Kansas; died a year later; Francis "Fannie" Gibson Norman, born in April 1872 at Nashville, Tennessee; died at eight months; Theodore Norman, born April 1875 at Fort Rice, North Dakota; died that winter.
 Their fourth child, Frederick Wilson, born March 27, 1873, at Atlanta, Georgia, survived, living until July 20, 1956.
 Like his father, he pursued a military career, rising to Lt.
 Colonel.

 Death and legacy

 Benteen died in Atlanta, Georgia, on June 22, 1898, leaving his widow Kate and son Frederick.
 He was buried in Westview Cemetery in Atlanta; his pallbearers included Georgia Governor William Y. Atkinson and Atlanta mayor Charles A. Collier.
 Benteen's remains were later re-interred at Arlington National Cemetery.

 Benteen Elementary School in Atlanta, Georgia is named for Frederick Benteen's son, Frederick Wilson Benteen, who grew up there and had a military career.